 Civic Engagement & Leadership

 Interested in something else?
 With volunteer support, we are happy to create new programs to meet all youth's interests!

 Family and Consumer Sciences programs focus on finance, nutrition and family and human development needs of Arlington and Alexandria residents through classes offered at various public venues.
 Consistent with VCE's mission, our educational programs utilize research-based curricula from public university or federal government sources.

-- Jennifer Abel - Extension Agent, Family and Consumer Sciences
+- Aisha Salazar - Extension Agent, Family and Consumer Sciences

 We provide financial education to more than 6,000 Arlington and Alexandria residents each year.
 Our diverse programming ranges from financial simulations for school aged children to financial coaching sessions for adults.